Every woman is unique – and so is your skin

 From you are born and up to about 12 year we all have “normal” skin.
 But then the skin eighter overproduce sebum or underproduce sebum.
 Dry skin has underproduction of sebum.
 This skin type can feel tight and rough and look dull.
 As a result of this, dry skin lacks the lipids that it needs to retain moisture and maintain a protective shield against external influences.
 A feeling of skin tightness, especially after showering and bathing is normal.
 Redness and itching may result as a consequence of having dry skin.
 Fine lines and wrinkles come to show earlier in life of people with this skin type than people with more sebum production.

 Sensitive skin is a common issue but not a medical diagnosis.
 The term generally refers to skin that is more prone to inflammation or adverse reactions.
 People with sensitive skin may have strong reactions to chemicals, and fragrances present in products that come into contact with the skin.
 What you need are products that have soothing and calming properties and takes care of your skin barrier.
+Although our current portfolio of products focus mostly on other skin needs we are constantly developing the line and will launch more products for sensitive skin later.
+Explore our current portfolio using the link below.

 From you are born and up to about 12 year we all have “normal” skin.
 But then the skin eighter overproduce sebum or underproduce sebum.
 Oily skin has overproduction of sebum.
 This is genetically decided and the result of the overproduction of sebum from sebaceous glands.
 Sebum is a waxy, oily substance and is needed for protection and hydration.
 Sebum is natural and normal; however, breakouts may easily happen when sebum mixes with dead skin cells and clog the pores.
 If you have an oily skin type it is important not to remove all the sebum with drying products, this will make the problem worse, as it will send signals to the sebaceous glands to produce even more sebum to compensate.
 People with oily skin has a beautiful shine and often get less wrinkles with age.
 Therefore, it is important to use good oil free products suited for this skin type.